 So why did it score higher than average?
 We look at many things in our features testing including ease of washing, warranty, and water resistance.
 This bag scored high in those areas but did produce lower scores in areas like draft tubes along the zipper, shoulder baffles, and zipper function.
 Overall, this bag is fairly bare bones, but it is part of the manufacturer's Homestead collection, so there are several colors and prints available.
 The collection also offers matching tents, tots, canopies and more for shoppers who are into matchy-matchy stuff.

 We rated this bag well for packed size.
 It is easy to pack, compact, lightweight, can be carried easily, and in a pinch could double as a backcountry bag if the temps are favorable.
 We love the backpack stuff sack, which could double as a very simple daypack for a short, basic weekend camping trip.

 After using this bag for weeks, we feel it is a great bag for summertime, backyard campouts, sleepovers and warm weather or heated-trailer camping.
 If you're headed out for a summer weekend at Lake Mead, Nevada or any other warm destination, this bag will serve you well.
 It fits a great niche for simple, basic camp gear.

 This bag is a little overpriced.
-It's within a few dollars of our Editor's Choice, the Wenzel Grande, as well as other bags that are warmer and stouter.
+It's within a few dollars of the much larger and warmer Teton Sports Celsius XXL 0, as well as other bags that are warmer and stouter.
 However, the Homestead Line does offer a certain style, and the manufacturer does use 30% recycled material in its insulation.